dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 2. Grant yourself access to the Secrets.
 Why is it possible for you to do this?
 3. How many secrets are present?

+# Disable encryption on VM

+	Disable-AzureRmVMDiskEncryption -ResourceGroupName $rgNam -VMName $vmName

+## Verify VM encryption status
+In the Cloud Shell run the following

+	Get-AzureRmVmDiskEncryptionStatus -ResourceGroupName $rgName -VMName $vmName

+# Enable encryption with KEK

+	$keyEncryptionKeyName = 'MySuperSecretKeyEncryptionKey'
+    Add-AzureKeyVaultKey -VaultName $KeyVaultName -Name $keyEncryptionKeyName -Destination 'Software'
+    $keyEncryptionKeyUrl = (Get-AzureKeyVaultKey -VaultName $KeyVaultName -Name $keyEncryptionKeyName).Key.kid Set-AzureRmVMDiskEncryptionExtension -ResourceGroupName $rgName -VMName $vmName -DiskEncryptionKeyVaultUrl $diskEncryptionKeyVaultUrl -DiskEncryptionKeyVaultId $KeyVaultResourceId -KeyEncryptionKeyUrl $keyEncryptionKeyUrl -KeyEncryptionKeyVaultId $KeyVaultResourceId -VolumeType All -Force

+## Verify VM encryption status
+In the Cloud Shell run the following

+	Get-AzureRmVmDiskEncryptionStatus -ResourceGroupName $rgName -VMName $vmName

+## Check AKV for secret material related to ADE

+1. In AKV, see if you have access to Keys.
+Why not?
+2. Grant yourself access to the Secrets.
+Why is it possible for you to do this?
+3. How many Keys are present?

 # References
 Azure Disk Encryption https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption-prerequisites